 Intestinal injury: Instruments used in surgery could damage your intestines—resulting in abdominal pain, nausea, vomiting, and fever.
 It’s vital to seek immediate medical attention if you experiencing any of these symptoms.

 If you are experiencing these or any other symptoms that you believe may be linked to your gallbladder removal, please contact a gastroenterologist immediately.
-The digestive specialists at Gastroenterology Associates are here to guide you on your path to digestive health.
+The digestive specialists at GI Alliance are here to guide you on your path to digestive health.